 (When setting the NBA record for wins in a season at 73-9)

-His work is focused on facilitating human performance in extreme operating environments by using methods weighted in complex molecular analytics, coupled with physiologic and behavioral assessment.
+His work is focused on a systems engineering approach to facilitating human performance in extreme operating environments by using methods weighted in complex molecular analytics, coupled with physiologic and behavioral assessment.
 These are used to guide the development of tailored countermeasures (solutions) for individuals and teams.
-This work also incorporates the tools of team cohesion.
+This work always orients it attention to how such knowledge can be translated to average people in their daily lives and clinical medicine in daily practice.

 Dr. Schmidt is the founder, CEO, and Chief Scientific Officer of Sovaris Aerospace, based in Boulder, Colorado.
-His work covers a spectrum from NASA, the NFL, the NBA, US Olympic teams, SpaceX, Axiom Space, Corvette Racing, NASCAR, Special Forces, and SWAT, the Mayo Clinic, and others.
+His work covers a spectrum from NASA, the NFL, the NBA, US Olympic teams, SpaceX, Axiom Space, Corvette Racing, NASCAR, military Special Operations Forces, SWAT, Navy Strike Fighter Tactics Instructor Program (TOPGUN), the Mayo Clinic, and others.

 Dr. Schmidt is currently the President of the Human Research Program for Civilian Spaceflight (HRP-C).
 He is a member of the Explore Mars program, establishing human mission parameters with NASA and others for the exploration of Mars.
 Dr. Schmidt is also a member of the NFL Players Association Scientific Advisory Board and he led the molecular profiling/countermeasures program for the Golden State Warriors when they set the NBA record for wins in a season (73-9).